discretlib/doc/content/learn/configuration/configuration.md

 ```js
 announce_frequency_in_ms: integer
 ```
-how often (in milliseconds) an annouces are sent over the network to meet peers to connect to.
+how often (in milliseconds) an announces are sent over the network to meet peers to connect to.

 ---